 Plus, with different power modes like turbo mode and eco mode, you’ll be able to customize your e-bike’s power delivery to match your specific riding preferences.
 For more products with similar features, check out our roundup of the top-rated gravel e-bikes and the finest ebike with the longest range.

 (Con 2): Better Suited for Mid-Sized Riders: Even though Cannondale offers a broad range of frame sizes, their e-bikes are better for mid-sized riders over any other body type.
 If you find yourself on the petite or tall and large side of the size range, you may have better luck with competitors in finding a frame that fits.
+Bike safety is crucial though, so make sure you opt for an e-bike that is comfortable, efficient, and safe to side.

 (Con 3): Noisier than the Competition: With bigger and more powerful motors, some Cannondale e-bikes can be noisier than the competition while riding.
 Fortunately, this downfall doesn’t negatively affect the overall performance or user experience.